 ‘In all, there were 64 air raids on Darwin.
 The final occurring on the 12 November 1943’ [Source: Australia.gov.au]

-The Darwin bombing is not only about remembering how close the War in the Pacific came to Australian shores.
-It is also a reminder of the rough road to reconciliation present in the relationship between the Australia and Japan after the war had ended.
+Importantly, the Darwin bombing is not only about remembering how close the War in the Pacific came to Australian shores.

 It’s also a reminder of the rough road to reconciliation present in the relationship between post-WW2 Australia, and Japan.